 There are multiple scholarships now available in the Guidance Office for the graduating class of 2018.Scholarships are advertised on the Daily Bulletin; students should check everyday for updated information.An excellent website that answers questions that college bound students have: http://Collegetransfer.netStudents must earn 7 credits their freshman year to be considered a sophomore.Students must earn 14 credits by the end of their sophomore year to be considered a junior.Students must earn 20 credits by the end of their junior year to be considered a senior.PHEAA UPDATE

 Reporting Income on the FAFSA

 The Department of Education has announced that students will file the FAFSA with Prior-Prior Year income tax information starting with the 2017-18 FAFSA.
-This impacts students who are currently juniors (graduating in 2017) and beyond.
+This impacts students graduating in 2017 and beyond.

 The process will enable students to file their FAFSA earlier, with more accurate information (no need to estimate taxes anymore), and aligns more directly with the admissions process.
 Students will be able to receive earlier notification of their financial aid eligibility and, hopefully, make better decisions regarding the affordability of their final school choice.

 There have been concerns that some institutions have been using the list of colleges that a student includes on their FAFSA for purposes unrelated to the awarding of student financial assistance.
 In response, beginning with the 2016-17 FAFSA, the Department will only provide the federal school code and corresponding housing code for the institution receiving the student’s FAFSA information.